 Hiding and sleep areas for Leopard geckos (also called shelters, hides or retreats) can be supplied in various ways.
 Popular ways include in the form of hide boxes, cave-like structures and custom decorations.

 Hiding areas can be placed in various locations in larger keeping enclosures.
 When heating equipment is used, hiding should be supplied in the cooler and in the warmer areas of the enclosure.
+When ultraviolet (UVB) lighting is supplied, hide areas need to be secure/enclosed enough not to let any light inside(50).

-Many Leopard gecko keepers will make their hiding areas, but various commercial hiding products are available from places like Amazon.com, pet shops, reptile retailers and other online shops.
+Many Leopard gecko keepers will make their own hiding areas, but various commercial hiding products are available from places like Amazon.com, pet shops, reptile retailers and other online shops.

 Things to consider when it comes to choosing hiding areas for Leopard geckos are: